Kenji Miyazawa: Later poetry

 Donald Keene has speculated that his love of music affected the poetry he was writing in 1922, as this was when he started collecting records of western music, particularly Bach and Beethoven.
 Much of his poetic tone derives from synesthesia involving music becoming color, especially after the period 1921 and 1926 when he started listening to music of Debussy, Wagner and Strauss.

 He was associated with the poetry magazine Rekitei (歴程).

 Only the first part in four of Haru to Shura was published during Kenji's lifetime.
 It appeared in an edition of one thousand copies, but only one hundred sold.
 For most of his literary career his poems saw publication only in local papers and magazines, but by the time of his death major literary publications had been made aware of him; he died just as his fame was beginning to spread.

-With the exception of a few poems in classical Japanese written near the end of his life, virtually all Myazawa'a modern poetry was in colloquial Japanese, occasionally even in dialect.
+With the exception of a few poems in classical Japanese written near the end of his life, virtually all of Miyazawa's modern poetry was in colloquial Japanese, occasionally even in dialect.
 The poems included in Haru to Shura include a liberal sprinkling of scientific vocabulary, Sanskrit phrases, Sino-Japanese compounds and even some Esperanto words.
 After starting out with traditional tanka, he developed a preference for long, free verse, but continued to occasionally compose tanka even as late as 1921.

 Kenji wrote his most famous poem, "Ame ni mo makezu", in his notebook on November 3, 1931.
 Keene was dismissive of the poetic value of the poem, stating that it is "by no means one of Miyazawa's best poems" and that it is "ironic that [it] should be the one poem for which he is universally known", but that the image of a sickly and dying Kenji writing such a poem of resolute self-encouragement is striking.